DevExpress-Examples/winforms-scheduler-sync-google-event-colors-with-labels/Readme.md

 The application will ask you to log in with a Google account.

 To select a Google Calendar that you want to sync with the Scheduler control, click the *Options* Ribbon button.
-To manually start synchronization click *Sync*.
+To manually start synchronization, click *Sync*.

-A custom `UpdateLabels` mehod retrieves colors used by Google Events and uses them to populate the Scheduler Label collection.
+A custom `UpdateLabels` method retrieves colors used by Google Events and uses them to populate the Scheduler Label collection.

 Colors are synchronized on `AppointmentValuesRequested` / `EventValuesRequested` events.
 These events occur when the `DXGoogleCalendarSync` needs to retrieve appointment data and assign it to a paired Google Event, or vice versa.